 We traveled west and then back east for four days and again reentered Tunica from the south.
 Not being confident about restaurants and eating at Gold Strike, we made a stop in Tunica at the Blue & White Cafe.
 We'd heard lots about it but had only tried it one time for breakfast.
 This time we were later so we had a big bowl of cream of potato soup.
 It was scrumptious and filled us completely.

 We got into the Gold Strike and settled ourselves into the room.
 The room was pleasant but didn't seem right to us.
 Not as exceptional as I'd halfway expected but pleasant.
-The bed was comfortable and the flat screen television was big enough - probably a 32 inch.
+The bed was comfortable and the flat-screen television was big enough - probably a 32-inch.
 The bathroom was clean and bright but pretty small.
 The counter wasn't big enough for me to put my shaving gear, let along what Sharon might want there.
-The room did not have a closet but instead had an armoire the was sort of jutting out into the room on a side wall.
+The room did not have a closet but instead had an armoire that was sort of jutting out into the room on a sidewall.
 We'd find out overnight that being next to the elevator at the Gold Strike was tantamount to being standing in the elevator alcove listening to the conversations that took place as people returned to their rooms.

 After unpacking the necessities, we figured it was time to check out the casino.

 On Thursday morning, however, Sharon again became the conductor of the orchestra and called the front desk, complaining mainly about the elevator noise.
 The courteous desk clerk readily provided a room further from the elevator making us wonder if they start everyone out close to the elevator and happily move them if a complaint occurs.